Industrial AI Robustness Card for Time Series Models: Measurement and Reporting Protocol

 \subsection{Uncertainty quantification}

-Select an uncertainty quantification mechanism appropriate for the model class and deployment constraints, see \cite{fakour2024structuredreviewliteratureuncertainty}.
-If post-hoc calibration is used, apply methods such as temperature scaling, isotonic regression, or quantile recalibration on a separate calibration set.
-For classification, compute proper scoring rules such as negative log-loss or Brier score and assess calibration with expected calibration error and reliability diagrams.
-For regression and forecasting, compute empirical coverage at target levels and mean prediction interval width and score with the weighted interval score or similar.
-Report these metrics on the regular test data all test scenarios.
+Select an uncertainty quantification mechanism appropriate for the model class and deployment constraints, see \cite{gawlikowski2022surveyuncertaintydeepneural}.
+Examples include deep ensembles, Monte Carlo dropout, quantile regression, conformal prediction, or parametric predictive distributions.
+If post-hoc calibration is used, apply it on a separate calibration set.
+For interval forecasts, IARC-TS requires two reported uncertainty diagnostics: prediction interval coverage and the weighted interval score (WIS).
+For a target level $1-\alpha$, report prediction interval coverage \citep{gawlikowski2022surveyuncertaintydeepneural} as

+Here, $n$ is the number of evaluated cases, $y_i$ is the realized value, and $[l_i^{\alpha},u_i^{\alpha}]$ is the central prediction interval produced for the input of case $i$.
+For an observation $y$ and interval $[l,u]$, define the per-level interval score \citep{gneitingStrictlyProperScoring2007}